evgeny-panasyuk/stack_unwinding/README.md

 ```

 Boost has "Scope Exit" library [5] which in examples shows using of commiting by hands.
-Some quote from Boost.ScopeExit manual:
+Some quote from Boost.ScopeExit manual [6]:
 ```
 Boost.ScopeExit is similar to scope(exit) feature built into the D programming language.